Conformal dynamics at infinity for groups with contracting elements: Conformal density for mapping class groups: Case Study (III)

-\paragraph{\textbf{Kaimanovich-Masur partition}} Following \cite{KaMasur}, we define a partition on $\pmf$ as follows.
+Following Kaimanovich--Masur \cite{KaMasur}, we shall define a partition on $\pmf$ as follows.
 Let $\minf$ be the subset of projective \textit{minimal} foliations $\xi\in \pmf$ so that $I(\xi, c)>0$ for any $c\in \s$.
 The $[\cdot]$-class of $\xi\in \minf$ defined as forms a partition of $\minf$, as $I(\xi, \eta)=0$ for $\xi\in \minf$ implies $\eta\in \minf$ (\cite{Rees81}).
-The remaining non-minimal foliations $\mf\setminus \minf$ are partitioned into countably many classes according to whether they share the same disjoint set of curves in $\s$.
+The $[\cdot]$-class of minimal foliations $\xi\in \minf$ being singleton forms exactly the set $\ue$ of uniquely ergodic foliations.
+The remaining non-minimal foliations $\mf\setminus \minf$ are then partitioned into countably many classes according to whether they share the same disjoint set of curves in $\s$.
 It is proved in \cite[Lemma 1.1.2]{KaMasur} that the partition $[\cdot]$, generated by a countable partition, is measurable in the sense of Rokhlin.

 The following useful fact is proved in \cite[Lemma 1.4.2]{KaMasur} where $\xi$ lies in $\ue$ and the conclusion follows as $y_n\to\xi$.
 We provide some explanation on the changes. \begin{lem} Assume that $x_n\in \T$ tends to $\xi\in\minf$.
-If a sequence $y_n \in \T$ satisfies then $y_n\to [\xi]$.
+If a sequence of points $y_n \in \T$ satisfies then $y_n\to [\xi]$.

 \end{lem} \begin{proof} In the proof \cite[Lemma 1.4.1]{KaMasur}, a sequence of $\beta_n\in \s$ is produced such that $\ext_{x_n}(\beta_n)$ is uniformly bounded and

 where $F_n$ is the vertical measured foliation of the terminal quadratic differential of the Teichm\"uller map from $x_0$ to $x_n$.
 Taking convergence in $\pmf$ and passing to a subsequence, assume that for some $F, F_\infty\in \mf$.
 Then $I(F, F_\infty)=0=I(F_\infty, \xi)$ by \cite[Lemma 43]{Ka2}.
 As all the foliations in $[\xi]$ for $\xi\in \minf$ is minimal (\cite{Rees81}), we obtain $ F\in [\xi]$.